Table of contents

-- Global investors have simplified access to partners, services and tools to accelerate their investment
+- Partners have access to services and tools to support their investment attraction efforts

 Plans at a glance

-For more information on Invest in Canada’s plans, priorities and planned results, see the “Core responsibilities: planned results and resources, and key risks” section of this report.
+For more information on Invest in Canada’s plans, see the “Core responsibilities: planned results and resources, and key risks” section of this plan.

 Core responsibilities: planned results and resources, and key risks

-This section contains detailed information on Invest in Canada’s (IIC) planned results and resources for each of its core responsibilities.
+This section contains information on the department’s planned results and resources for each of its core responsibilities.
 It also contains information on key risks related to achieving those results.